KrauseFx/krausefx.com/_posts/2022-08-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 </div>

 - Instagram adds a new event listener, to get details about every time the user selects any text on the website.
 This, in combination with listening to screenshots, gives Instagram full insight over what specific piece of information was selected & shared
-- The Instagram app checks if there is an element with the ID `iab-pcm-sdk`: <s>surprisingly I found very little information about this online.
-Basically it seems to be a [cross-platform tracking SDK provided by IAB Tech Lab](https://iabtechlab.com/wp-content/uploads/2021/04/Authenticated-UID-APAC-v2.0-Deck.pdf), however I don’t know enough about the relationship between Instagram and [IAB Tech Lab](https://iabtechlab.com/) (e.g. [this tweet](https://twitter.com/IABTechLab/status/1519414703239438336))</s> According to [this tweet](https://twitter.com/abx1n/status/1557796015364718593), the `iab` probably refers to "In App Browser" as is not related to the IAB Tech Lab.
+- The Instagram app checks if there is an element with the ID `iab-pcm-sdk`: According to [this tweet](https://twitter.com/abx1n/status/1557796015364718593), the `iab` likely refers to "In App Browser".
-- If no element with the ID `iab-pcm-sdk` was found, Instagram creates a new `script` element, sets its source to [`https://connect.facebook.net/en_US/pcm.js`](https://connect.facebook.net/en_US/pcm.js), which is the source code for the Meta tracking pixel
+- If no element with the ID `iab-pcm-sdk` was found, Instagram creates a new `script` element, sets its source to [`https://connect.facebook.net/en_US/pcm.js`](https://connect.facebook.net/en_US/pcm.js)
-- It then finds the first `script` element on your website to insert the Meta Pixel right before, **injecting the Meta Pixel onto your website**
+- It then finds the first `script` element on your website to insert the pcm JavaScript file right before
 - Instagram also queries for `iframes` on your website, however I couldn’t find any indication of what they’re doing with it

 ### How to protect yourself as a user?